Image of black board with a light bulb drawn on it

 reyesportilj@montclair.edu

-Jazmin Reyes-Portillo, Assistant Professor, received a PhD in Clinical Psychology from Rutgers University.
+Jazmin Reyes-Portillo, Associate Professor, received a PhD in Clinical Psychology from Rutgers University.
 Her research interests include: examining the use of digital health technology to reduce mental health disparities among racial/ethnic minority youth as well as examining ways to improve the implementation and dissemination of evidence-based practices in schools and community clinics.
 She teaches courses including Abnormal Psychology and Professional Issues in Multicultural Psychology.
 Reyes-Portillo has been successful in obtaining external funding and has published in journals such as Journal of the American Academy of Child and Adolescent Psychiatry and Cognitive and Behavioral Practice.

 Ofelia Rodriguez